jthamayo/final-project/README.md

 ## Getting stated

-instructions will help you run the project locally for development and testing purposes.
+These instructions will help you run the project locally for development and testing purposes.

 ---